SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 > * AR Foundation 4.1.7 (or later)
 > * ARCore XR Plugin (Android) or ARKit XR Plugin (iOS) or both
 >
-> Then create a new scene, delete your main main camera and add the session origin using ***"GameObject -> XR -> AR Session Origin"*** and a AR Session ***"GameObject -> XR -> AR Session"*** to have everything configured to run AR Foundation.
+> Then create a new scene, delete your main camera and add the session origin using ***"GameObject -> XR -> AR Session Origin"*** and a AR Session ***"GameObject -> XR -> AR Session"*** to have everything configured to run AR Foundation.

 ## First Step - grabbing a screenshot

 The first step is usually the easiest, surely.
-Getting a screenshot in Unity is actually quite easy, no need to "faff" around with cameras, or native device plugins, Unity just provides a simple way to get what is currently on the users screen and thankfully this includes camera feeds plus any 3D content, just "copy the Unity camera".
+Getting a screenshot in Unity is actually quite easy, no need to "faff" around with cameras, or native device plugins, Unity just provides a simple way to get what is currently on the user's screen and thankfully this includes camera feeds plus any 3D content, just "copy the Unity camera".

 ```csharp
     var screenShot = new Texture2D(screenShotWidth, screenShotHeight, TextureFormat.RGB24, false);